DigitalPublishingToolkit/TOD18-Geoblocking/md/11BurkeGamecartridges.md

-parental patronage, and even then, the cost involved made it the preserve of the middle class.[^08BurkeGamecartridges_15] With Australia entering a very steep and prolonged economic recession shortly after the release of the Megadrive, it tookyears of depreciationand improving economic conditionsbefore it arrived at a mass market price Breaching the cartridge slot, and thus reaching the ‘future’ (actually the geographically distant present), was an enterprise that involved great risk.
+parental patronage, and even then, the cost involved made it the preserve of the middle class.[^08BurkeGamecartridges_15] With Australia entering a very steep and prolonged economic recession shortly after the release of the Megadrive, it took years of depreciation and improving economic conditions before it arrived at a mass market price Breaching the cartridge slot, and thus reaching the ‘future’ (actually the geographically distant present), was an enterprise that involved great risk.
 Physical puncture of the motherboard, or electrostatic discharge,